Smoking out the enemy: Ukraine uses e-cigarettes to fight drone war against Russia

 A new and unusual one has just been launched by engineer and PhD student Maksym Sheremet and his organisation “Drone Lab”.

-His team of volunteers have set up drop-off bins outside the campuses and dorm rooms of Kyiv Polytechnic Institute where Sheremet studies and teaches to collect disposable e-cigarettes and retrieve a valuable commodity inside them: lithium polymer batteries.
+His team of volunteers have set up drop-off bins outside the campuses and dorm rooms of Kyiv Polytechnic Institute, where Sheremet studies and teaches, to collect disposable e-cigarettes and retrieve a valuable commodity inside them: lithium polymer batteries.

 The batteries are being used to power release systems attached to drones so that they can carry and drop anything from medical supplies to grenades.
 The release systems are built using 3D printers.